How to Use Google Maps Timeline for Mileage Tracking

 Because of its access to our mobile, Google’s chronology is incredibly precise.
 We know the precise location where we are traveling since it has always happened on our cell phone through GPS and added to the interaction we have with the many WiFi antennas and telephone antennas around us.

-“Can I download my routes and trips?”
+“How do I download my routes and trips?”

 “Can my Google Timeline history be changed/updated manually if needed?”